sansrp358/CineSuggest/README.md

 3. onAuthStateChanged----------------For actionn like after sign up/ after sign in//afet logout this particular apii is called whenever the user signin, signout or logout, whenever there is authetication state change --its kind of linke event listner--this will be called automatically and this is added in useEffect

+-- added the updateProfile code in SignIn API as well as becaus the userimage was loading only for signup so added that, need to confirm once if thats okay

+--added the navigate code only in header component to avoid redirecting of the pages --added unsubscribe to the onAUthStateChange callback when the component unmounts